 Getting the most from your data with workforce analytics

-Your business creates a lot of data every day.
+Workforce Analytics provides insigths into the vast amount of data your HR technology (HCM, WFM, Payroll) creates every day.
 Employees clock on, and your workforce management system logs their hours.
 By way of example, in retail – an environment we are all familiar with – a staff member logs into their checkout and records every sale they make throughout their shift.
 The question is: how are you leveraging the data that surrounds these events to your best advantage?

 The number or value of sales is contingent on any number of variables – foot traffic, seasonality or product availability, staff knowledge or coverage and engagement.
 If an employee makes significantly fewer sales in one shift when compared with their previous one, you may need to understand why.
 Was it because some high-demand products were out of stock?
 If that is the case, you might improve sales next time by reviewing your inventory and requesting more stock on that particular product.
 Was it because there were fewer customers?
 Perhaps understanding transactions by hour over a period is important, or understanding the impact of other external factors – such as weather or holidays may play a role.